Upwardfi/docs/source/includes/employers.md

   }
 ]
 ```
+To be eligible, customers must be gainfully employed with a trusted employer.

+We also require these employers, and their subsequent payroll providers, to be integrated with Highline.
+This allow us to properly allocate a portion of the paycheck towards bill payments.

 This API checks if user's employer is supported through Highline and will return success or failure based on eligibility.